litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/5-session-middleware.md

 #### Supplying your own session model

-If you wish to extend the built-in session model, you can subclass the [SessionModelMixin][starlite.middleware.session.sqlalchemy_backend.SessionModelMixin]:
+If you wish to extend the built-in session model, you can mixin the [SessionModelMixin][starlite.middleware.session.sqlalchemy_backend.SessionModelMixin] into your own classes:

 ```py title="sqlalchemy_backend_custom_model.py"
 --8<-- "examples/middleware/session/sqlalchemy_backend_custom_model.py"